 So in cross-side platforms (other than hardware), your pricing/rake strategy can take two approaches:

-- In the absence of sufficient funding, you charge sufficiently high enough to account for your variable costs and the depreciation of your capital expense.
+- In the absence of sufficient funding, you charge sufficiently high enough to account for your variable costs and capital expense as a percentage of revenue.
 While this rake is likely to provide sufficient cash flow to keep you in business, it will also mean slower seller (and thus customer) acquisition for your platform.
 The less the rake, the faster your seller acquisition.
 As you grow, though, you should continue to reduce your rake to build a moat around your business and make it harder for new entrants.
 That is, as you reduce your rake, other startups like yourself will not be able to enter the market since they will have to charge a higher rake than you to generate sufficient cash flow to stay in business.
 Think about it this way: if you had to charge the high rake in the beginning, arguably new startups would have to do the same, unless they have deep pocketed investors willing to fund the lower rake.